Expulsion of the Acadians: Carolinas and Georgia

-The Acadians who had offered the most resistance to the British—particularly those who had been at Chignecto—were reported to have been sent to the southernmost colonies (the Carolinas and the Colony of Georgia), where about 1,400 Acadians settled and were "subsidized" and put to work on plantations.
+The Acadians who had offered the most resistance to the British—particularly those who had been at Chignecto—were reported to have been sent to the Southern Colonies (the Carolinas and the Colony of Georgia), where about 1,400 Acadians settled and were "subsidized" and put to work on plantations.

 Under the leadership of Jacques Maurice Vigneau of Baie Verte, the majority of the Acadians in Georgia received a passport from the governor, John Reynolds.
 These passports gave the Acadians the legal right to leave Georgia and enter other colonies.
 South Carolina followed Georgia's example and expediated passports to Acadian exiles in hopes they would move on to other territories.
 Along with these papers, South Carolina authorities provided the Acadians with two vessels.
 After running aground numerous times in the ships, some of these Acadians returned to the Bay of Fundy.
 Along the way, they were captured and imprisoned.
 Only 900 managed to return to Acadia, less than half of those who had begun the voyage.
 Others also tried to return home.
 The South Carolina Gazette reported that in February, about 30 Acadians fled the island to which they were confined and escaped their pursuers.
 Alexandre Broussard, brother of the famed resistance leader Joseph Broussard, dit Beausoleil, was among them.
 About a dozen are recorded to have returned to Acadia after an overland journey of 1,400 leagues (4,200 mi).